zmoon/stringcalc/docs/examples/tension-plot.md

 In this example, we plot the tension of
-D'Addario plain steel and phosphor bronze guitar strings as a function of pitch.
+D'Addario plain steel and phosphor bronze guitar strings as a function of pitch for a scale length of 25.4" (e.g. Martin Dreadnought, OM).

 ```{code-cell} ipython3
 :tags: [hide-output]